|

 Unit Testing.

-SheerPower includes built-in macros for contextual control.
+Sheerpower includes built-in macros for contextual control.
 These macros are predefined for direct use in conditional compilation.

-macro holds the version and
+The _spversion macro holds the version and

-build of SheerPower, formatted as V[major].[minor]
+build of Sheerpower, formatted as V[major].[minor].

 This enables version-specific coding.

-macro contains the developer's
+The _user macro contains the developer's

 login name, useful for user-specific script behaviors.

-macro checks if option test on
+The _test macro checks if option test on has been

 specified earlier in the code.
-If active, _test
+If active, _test is set to 1 (true);

 otherwise, it defaults to 0 (false).
 This macro is useful for enabling or disabling

-test-specific code without additional flags. option test on
+test-specific code without additional flags. option test on is also set

-if sheerpower is envoked by sp4gl.exe /test
+if Sheerpower is invoked by sp4gl.exe /test

-macro represents a boolean value of 1.
+The true macro represents a boolean value of 1.

 It enhances code readability by explicitly indicating a true condition.

-macro represents a boolean value of 0,
+The false macro represents a boolean value of 0,

 improving clarity by making conditions for false explicit.